apache/hawq-docs/admin/ClusterExpansion.md

 -   When you add a new node, install both a DataNode and a physical segment on the new node.
 -   After adding a new node, you should always rebalance HDFS data to maintain cluster performance.
 -   Adding or removing a node also necessitates an update to the HDFS metadata cache.
 This update will happen eventually, but can take some time.
 To speed the update of the metadata cache, execute **`select gp_metadata_cache_clear();`**.
 -   Note that for hash distributed tables, expanding the cluster will not immediately improve performance since hash distributed tables use a fixed number of virtual segments.
-In order to obtain better performance with hash distributed tables, you must redistribute the table to the updated cluster by either the [ALTER TABLE](../reference/sql/ALTER-TABLE.md#) or [CREATE TABLE AS](../reference/sql/CREATE-TABLE-AS.md#) command.
+In order to obtain better performance with hash distributed tables, you must redistribute the table to the updated cluster by either the [ALTER TABLE](../reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](../reference/sql/CREATE-TABLE-AS.html) command.
 -   If you are using hash tables, consider updating the `default_hash_table_bucket_number` server configuration parameter to a larger value after expanding the cluster but before redistributing the hash tables.

-## Adding a New Node to an Existing HAWQ Cluster {#task_hawq_expand}
+## Adding a New Node to an Existing HAWQ Cluster <a name="task_hawq_expand"></a>

 The following procedure describes the steps required to add a node to an existing HAWQ cluster.